-Nonimmigrant alien students (other than "T" or "U" nonimmigrant visa holders in accordance with Education Code section 68122 and effective January 1, 2013 pursuant to AB 1899 of 2012), as defined by federal law, are not eligible for the exemption.
+Nonimmigrant alien students (other than "T" or "U" nonimmigrant visa holders in accordance with Education Code section 68122 and effective January 1, 2013 pursuant to AB 1899 of 2012), as defined by federal law, are not eligible for the AB 540 exemption.
 Students who are exempt from the payment of nonresident tuition under Education Code section 68130.5 may be reported by a community college district as a full-time equivalent student for apportionment purposes.
 Although these students are exempted from paying nonresident tuition, they remain nonresidents until such time as they change their immigration status to one that allows establishing a domicile in the United States.

-The Chancellor's Office has issued guidelines (Legal Advisory 07-01) for the implementation of Education Code section 68130.5, which is currently being revised to reflect the newly enacted AB 1899 which allows "T" and "U" visa holders to be eligible for AB 540, AB 130 and 131 (2011-the "California Dream Act," which allows AB 540 eligible students to apply for and receive student financial aid from publicly administered student financial aid sources), and the AB 2000 (2014) provisions noted above.
-The guidelines address specific issues that may arise under the section and may be useful to districts in meeting their responsibilities.
+The Chancellor's Office has issued updated guidelines (Legal Advisory 18-02) which supersedes the previously issued (Legal Advisory 07-01).
+This advisory includes guidance on the implementation of Education Code section 68130.5, which was recently revised to reflect the newly enacted SB 68 (Lara, 2017).
+Legal Advisory 18-02 also includes guidance on AB 1899 which made "T" and "U" visa holders to be eligible for AB 540 in the same way as refugees, and AB 130 and 131 (2011-the "California Dream Act"), which allows AB 540 eligible students to apply for and receive student financial aid from publicly administered student financial aid sources.
+The guidelines provide a greater level of detail and address specific issues that may arise under the section and may be useful to districts in meeting their responsibilities.